NewieVentures/Smart-City-Engagement-Workshop/LoRaWAN/README.md

 ------------

 1. Plug the SODAQ ONE board into the USB port of the computer.
-2. Open the "DemoApp" folder.
+2. Open the _DemoApp_ folder.
-3. Double-click the "DemoApp" file to open in Arduino.
+3. Double-click the _DemoApp_ file to open in Arduino.
-4. Select the "Sketch->Include Library->Manage Libraries..." menu item.
+4. Select the _Sketch->Include Library->Manage Libraries..._ menu item.
-5. Enter "LSM303" in the search field and then select and install the "LSM303 by Pololu" library.
+5. Enter _LSM303_ in the search field and then select and install the _LSM303 by Pololu_ library.
-6. After installation, click close.
+6. After installation, click _Close_.
-7. Select the "File->Preferences" menu item.
+7. Select the _File->Preferences_ menu item.
-8. Add "http://downloads.sodaq.net/test/package_sodaq_index.json" to the "Additional Board Manager URLs" field and click "OK".
+8. Add "http://downloads.sodaq.net/test/package_sodaq_index.json" to the _Additional Board Manager URLs_ field and click _OK_.
-9. Select the "Tools->Board->Boards Manager..." menu item.
+9. Select the _Tools->Board->Boards Manager..._ menu item.
-10. Enter "SODAQ" in the search field and then select and install the SODAQ SAMD Boards item.
+10. Enter _SODAQ_ in the search field and then select and install the SODAQ SAMD Boards item.
-11. After installation, click close.
+11. After installation, click _Close_.
-12. Select the "Tools->Board->SODAQ ONE with ONEBase SPI" menu item
+12. Select the _Tools->Board->SODAQ ONE with ONEBase SPI_ menu item
-13. Select the "Tools->Ports->SODAQ ExpLoRa" menu item.
+13. Select the _Tools->Ports->SODAQ ExpLoRa_ menu item.
-14. Click the magnifying glass icon at the top right labelled "Serial Monitor".
+14. Click the magnifying glass icon at the top right labelled _Serial Monitor_.
-15. In the window that opens, change the "No line ending" drop down menu to "Both NL & CR".
+15. In the window that opens, change the _No line ending_ drop down menu to _Both NL & CR_.
-16. In the text field at the top of the window, type "sys get ver" and press return.
+16. In the text field at the top of the window, type _sys get ver_ and press return.
-17. If "RN2903AU 0.9.7rc7 Aug 11 2016 15:07:56" appears, then rejoice in having connected to the LoRa modem!
+17. If _RN2903AU 0.9.7rc7 Aug 11 2016 15:07:56_ appears, then rejoice in having connected to the LoRa modem!
 If not, try again, check the steps so far, or seek help.

 Connect to LoRaWAN
 ------------------

-18. Now type "sys get hweui" and press return.
+18. Now type `sys get hweui` and press return.
 Note the string of digits that appear.
-19. In the DemoApp window, find the line that starts with "uint8_t DevEUI[8]", below the "OTAA" heading.
+19. In the _DemoApp_ window, find the line that starts with `uint8_t DevEUI[8]`, below the "OTAA" heading.
-20. Change the series of "0x00" to the pairs of digits that appeared in the serial monitor.
-For example, if when you issued "sys get hweui" it returned "0004A30B001A2C31", then change the DevEUI to look like this:
+20. Change the series of `0x00` to the pairs of digits that appeared in the serial monitor.
+For example, if when you issued `sys get hweui` it returned `0004A30B001A2C31`, then change the DevEUI to look like this:
-* uint8_t DevEUI[8] = { 0x00, 0x04, 0xA3, 0x0B, 0x00, 0x1A, 0x2C, 0x31 };
+* `uint8_t DevEUI[8] = { 0x00, 0x04, 0xA3, 0x0B, 0x00, 0x1A, 0x2C, 0x31 };`
-21. Save your changes and then click the "tick" button at the top left of the DemoApp window.
+21. Save your changes and then click the _tick_ button at the top left of the _DemoApp_ window.
 Some red and white text output should appear in the black section at the bottom of the window.
-* If *Done compiling* appears in the green section above the black section, move to the next step.
+* If _Done compiling_ appears in the green section above the black section, move to the next step.
-* If *Done compiling* does not appear, double check each of the steps so far or seek some help.
+* If _Done compiling_ does not appear, double check each of the steps so far or seek some help.
 22. Click the "arrow" button next to the "tick" button to program your changes to the SODAQ One board.
-After about 15 seconds "Done uploading" should appear in the green section.
+After about 15 seconds _Done uploading_ should appear in the green section.
 If not, double check the connections or seek help.
 23. Take a look at the Serial Monitor.
-If "OTAA connection successful!" appears, then congratulations, you've just connected a new node to the LoRaWAN!
+If _OTAA connection successful!_ appears, then congratulations, you've just connected a new node to the LoRaWAN!
 If not, double check the steps so far or seek help.

 The One board will automatically start sending messages every 10 minutes.
 Press the small button in the centre of the top board to skip the 10 minute delay.